Gfbeats/Gfbeats/README.md

 * What is ther gross total income of all countries involved
 * What is the total GDPP of all countries
 * What is the Maximum export of all contries
-* What is the Minimum export of Same countries
 * Which top fisrt five countries has the highest export
 * Which top first five countries has the highest income
 * Which country has the highest child mortality rate